 The cross-coupling diodes should be Schottky types with a voltage rating consistent with the power supply voltage and resonant rise considerations.
 Diodes rated at more than 200 Volts are commonly-available and can be "pulls" from old switching power supplies.

 Some designs use the popular 1N5819 Shottky diode but its rating is only 40 Volts (use something else).
 One diode I found on a quick part search is a SCS306APC9.
 It is available from both Digikey and Mouser for under $3 (qty 10).
 It is rated at 650 Volts and 6 Amperes (available in a TO220 package).

 Another fast diode in a TO220 package would be a FFPF30UA60S rated at 600 Volts and 30 Amperes.
 It is available from Mouser for about one dollar (qty 10).

-The wire used in the choke must also be able to easily handle the maximum current demanded of the power supply without significant resistive losses.
+The wire used in the choke must be able to handle the maximum current demanded of the power supply without significant core losses.

 Some reported bad results are probably due to poor construction of these chokes.
 It is probably not a good practice to use randomly-selected toroids removed from old switchers without first testing their performance, especially with rated load current in the winding.
-It is probably best to separately test the chokes before deploying them or to closely follow a working design.
+It is probably best to separately test the chokes before deploying them or to incorporate them in a final design and board layout.

-It appears that using the core from a switching power supply transformer is a good approach.
-In one design, the chokes each consisted of 14 turns of hookup wire wound on a ferrite transformer removed from a switching power supply.
+In one home-brew ZVS design, the chokes each consisted of 14 turns of hookup wire wound on a ferrite transformer removed from a switching power supply.
 The inductance was approximately 130 uH.